Reason #5 why the Wizard likes Bovada:

 Who are our readers?

 I've been forgetting to share this with you for nearly a year!
 Last May, Bodog asked us for some demographic info on our readers.
 We'd never collected any before, so we promptly ran a survey on the site.
 I shared that report with Bodog, but I forgot to share it with you.
 Whoops.
 It must be all the drugs I did in the 60's.
-Anyway, at long last, the super-curious (or super-nosy) can finally get the scoop on Wizard of Odds reader demographics.
+Anyway, at long last, the super-curious (or super-nosy) can finally get the scoop on Wizard of Odds reader demographics (link removed).

-Hanging with the Wizard
+Hanging With the Wizard

 Bodog in Chinese